The Meaning of the Funeral Rites of the Orthodox Church

 From the Book of Genesis, we find that human beings were not created to die.
 Living in intimate fellowship with God, humanity was to live forever by God’s grace.
 When we became unfaithful to God, disobeying His will through sin, our relationship with Him was severed.
 Since sin cut us off from Him who is the very Source of our life, with sin, death came into the world.
 [Genesis 3:19, Romans 6:23]

-The pain we feel concerning the death of a loved-one stems from an awareness deep within us that we were made, not for death, but for life.
+The pain we feel concerning the death of a loved-one stem from an awareness deep within us that we were made, not for death, but for life.
 The experience of death is not “natural”, but is a part of the fallen world.
 However, though the loss of a family member or friend is painful, we have the promise that this condition is not permanent.

 The Resurrection of the Dead